 - Complications from trauma, including malunions and non-unions

 - Peri-prosthetic (joint replacement) infection and osteomyelitis (bone infection)

 - Limbs at risk for loss or amputation

 - Orthopedic complications

-Orthopedic Oncology Treatment Solutions
+Orthopedic Oncology Treatment Solutions in Los Angeles

 As with other malignancies, musculoskeletal cancers require consistent, standardized care that is also individualized to match the specific patient.
 Numerous factors affect the course of treatment and outcomes for these tumors, such as stage, location, subtype, grade, and size, in addition to a patient’s age and general health.
 In addition to following the evidence and highest standards, Los Angeles’s Dr. Allison develops a treatment plan unique to each patient recommending comprehensive, multi-disciplinary solutions for the best possible outcome.